 And then there’s you.

-There’s nothing quite like impressing travel comrades with fun, albeit useless and (at-times) even inappropriate facts, most especially when on an Antarctica cruise and your audience is held totally captive.
+There’s nothing quite like impressing travel comrades with fun, albeit useless and (at times) even inappropriate facts, most especially when on an Antarctica cruise and your audience is held totally captive.
 Chances they’ll jump overboard are quite slim.
+We just can’t get enough of sharing our favourite fun facts about whales!

 Need a few more ‘fun facts’ to add to your repertoire?